ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

     <span>
         <ul>
             <li>ENA's documentation on <a href="https://ena-docs.readthedocs.io/en/latest/submit/reads/interactive.html" target="_blank">Submit raw reads interactively</a>.</li>
-            <li>Raw reads are submitted in a similar fashion as samples, with the exception of an additional step:
+            <li>Raw reads are submitted in a similar fashion as samples, with the exception of one additional step:
             <ul>
                 <li>For interactive submission of raw reads, one needs to combine the information concerning the experiment and the runs into one .tsv file.
-Hence, copy cells A1:F7 in the 'ENA_run' sheet and paste them to cells added to the cells M2:R8 in 'ENA_experiment' sheet (this is already done in the example .xlxs file).</li>
+Hence, copy cells A1:F7 in the 'ENA_run' sheet and paste them to cells added to the cells M2:R8 in 'ENA_experiment' sheet (this is already done in the example .xlsx file).</li>
             </ul>
             <li>Create <a href="/files/ena_tutorial/Alectoris-graeca-experiments.tsv">Alectoris-graeca-experiments.tsv</a> by copying the filled rows of the <code>ENA_experiment</code> sheet of a metadata template in .tsv format.
 This can be done in any text editor, e.g. Notepad or Visual Studio Code. </li>
             <li>Remove rows 3 (with field descriptions) and 4 (with info if mandatory/recommended/optional) from the .tsv file.</li>
-            <li>Go to the browser where you are logged in to ENA, and register the experiments either by clicking on the Dashboard menu (top left of the page) and selecting <b>Submit Reads</b>, or by clicking on the <b>Submit Reads</b> option in the <b>Raw Reads (Experiments and Runs)</b> section of the landing page (all related options in orange).
+            <li>Go to the browser where you are logged in to ENA, and register the experiments either by clicking on the Dashboard menu (top left of the page) and selecting <b>Submit Reads</b>, or by clicking on the <b>Submit Reads</b> option in the <b>Raw Reads (Experiments and Runs)</b> section of the landing page (all related options in orange).</li>
-            <br><br>
-            Both of the above options lead to the same place, which gives two options: (1) Download spreadsheet template for Read submission, and (2) Upload filled spreadsheet template for Read submission.</li>
+            <li>Both of the above options lead to the same place, which gives two options: (1) Download spreadsheet template for Read submission, and (2) Upload filled spreadsheet template for Read submission.</li>
             <li>Select the latter and upload the experiments .tsv file.
 Click on <b>Submit Completed Spreadsheet</b>, verify that the submission was successful in the pop-up Submission window, and then click <b>Close</b>.</li>
         </ul>
     </span>